 So my back has been hurting on and off for two and half years now, and the move two months ago has really done it in.
 I did way too much heavy lifting and packed and unpacked (a work in progress) almost the entire house by myself.
 A friend has been taking stuff to the dump for us.
 Someone else loaned us a huge trailer we filled to capacity, and I have brought over many full minivan loads for weeks.
 It is amazing how much stuff a large family can accumulate!

 Last night was Halloween.
 I am no longer pregnant and alone, but that back pain has stayed with me.
 That precious little baby is now two years old and HEAVY!
 Add to that the fact that we had a freak winter snow storm and the kids needed to be bundled up for trick or treating.
 I had one heavy little boy to carry around with a hurting back!

-I wouldn’t trade a minute of trick-or-treating with my boys last night but have to admit I did look with envy at intact families where the dad was shouldering some of those heavy bundles of joy, two parent families holding hands with a happily skipping child holding their hands in between, tired toddlers and even elementary children cradled in parents’ loving arms.
+I wouldn’t trade a minute of trick-or-treating with my boys last night, but have to admit I did look with envy at intact families where the dad was shouldering some of those heavy bundles of joy, two parent families holding hands with a happily skipping child holding their hands in between adults who chose love over self, and tired toddlers and even elementary children cradled in parents’ loving arms.

 Noah was cold and tired too, but I was having a hard enough time with Kaleb.
 No way could I have given Noah a piggy back ride like some of his friends were getting.
 It made me sad that he didn’t even ask for one.
 It made me sad that I caught him with a little smile as he watched two friends riding down the street on the backs of their parents.
 I didn’t ask what he was thinking.
 I’m not sure I wanted to know.